dexidp/dex/Documentation/connectors/oidc.md

 ## Caveats

-This connector does not support the "groups" claim.
-Progress for this is tracked in [issue #1065][issue-1065].

 When using refresh tokens, changes to the upstream claims aren't propagated to the id_token returned by dex.
 If a user's email changes, the "email" claim returned by dex won't change unless the user logs in again.
 Progress for this is tracked in [issue #863][issue-863].

 ## Configuration